Post

 GSSAPICleanupCredentials yes

-Restart the SSH daemon:
+Then restart the SSH daemon:

 1

-$ sudo systemctl restart sshd
+sudo systemctl restart sshd

 1

-$ sudo useradd -m -s /bin/bash john
+sudo useradd -m -s /bin/bash john

-Setting up the SSH Client
+Setting Up the SSH Client

 1

-$ sudo hostnamectl set-hostname client.example.com
+sudo hostnamectl set-hostname client.example.com

 1